badranX/personal-debian-setup/README.md

-# Bash files set up  new machines!!
+# Bash files to setup my new machines!!

 ### Installing